h2dcc/h2dcc.github.io/content/post/2024-06-05-Joplin-Publish-to-Hexo-Blog/index.en.md

 Over the years, I have rarely written tutorials on web applications, but this time it was unexpected.
 I believe this method is currently the most convenient and visual solution for static blog applications, with several significant advantages over other solutions:

-1. **Ultra-fast "zero-code" deployment of a static blog** (Joplin Publisher plugin)
+- **Lightning-fast "zero-code" deployment of static blogs** (deployed via the Joplin Publisher plugin)
-2. **Exceptionally excellent Markdown editor** (Joplin APP)
+- **Exceptionally excellent Markdown editor** (edited within the Joplin app)
+- **Visual blog category and directory management system** (managed within the Joplin app)
-3. **Simplest method to submit updates to a static blog** (Joplin Publisher plugin)
+- **Simplest method for submitting updates to static blogs** (submitted via the Joplin Publisher plugin)
+- **No need to set up Front Matter**(automatically converted by the Joplin Publisher plugin)
+- **Minimalist image referencing and management** (simply paste or drag images into the Joplin editor)
-4. **No need for coding knowledge, no need for VS Code, no need for Git** (After setting up the blog website, all operations are done within Joplin)
+- **No coding knowledge required, no need for VS Code, no need for Git**.
+(After setting up the blog website, all operations are performed within Joplin)

-> A small anecdote is that when I saw the [author's post]((https://discourse.joplinapp.org/t/introduce-the-plugin-joplin-publisher/38383/9) ) on the Joplin community forum, I followed the documentation and found that the author had inadvertently omitted the `_config.fluid.yml` file in the repository.
-It was only after seeing the reply that it was added.
-After multiple tests by me, no other issues have been found so far.

 ![My Joplin](myjoplin.png)